CarInsurance.com Insights

 Cheapest car insurance for seniors with DUIs in Nebraska

-A DUI is a major offense, and your insurance rates will rise significantly once it shows on your driving record.
-In most instances, your premium will double with a DUI.
-According to CarInsurance.com, in some states, rates can increase by 110% after the first DUI and up to 278% after a second.
+A DUI is a serious offense and your insurance rates will skyrocket once it appears on your driving record.
+Typically, your insurance premium will double after a DUI.
+According to our data, in some states, the increase can be as high as 110% after your first DUI.
+If you get a second DUI, the insurance rates could increase by 278%.

 CompanyAnnual rates with DUI first offenseMonthly rates with DUI first offense